 How to Choose the Best Dutch Health Insurance

-It doesn’t really matter where you get the basic package or the basic health insurance (Basisverzekering).
-It is a mandatory one to get, and it provides coverage for standard medical care.
 As we’ve already said, you first need to get your citizen service number before you can apply for this medical insurance.

 Dutch and International Health Insurance Companies You Can Contact

-However, there are a large number of providers that offer medical insurance and different private health plans.
+There are a large number of providers that offer medical insurance and different private health plans.
 If you want an additional Dutch health insurance policy, you can check out some of these Dutch and international health insurance companies:

 - CZ Health Insurance (CZ Zorgverzekering)